Who should attend

 The course is aimed at new entrants to the insolvency profession, who are either just beginning their career or entering the profession from a different vocation.

-- We also recommend you have three months' experience prior to attending this course.
+There are no prerequisites for the Introduction to Insolvency Program.
+However, we recommend you have three months' experience prior to attending this course.